 What Is Chickenpox?

-Chickenpox is a viral infection that causes an itchy rash of spots all over the body and flu-like symptoms.
+Chickenpox is a viral infection that causes fever and an itchy rash with spots all over the body.

 It used to be a common childhood illness in the United States, especially in kids under age 12.
-It's much rarer now, thanks to the varicella vaccine that kids get when they're 12 to 15 months old, followed by a booster shot at 4 to 6 years of age.
+It's much rarer now, thanks to the varicella vaccine.

-What Are the Signs and Symptoms of Chickenpox?
+What Are the Signs & Symptoms of Chickenpox?

-The red, itchy skin rash usually starts on the abdomen or back and face, then spreads to almost everywhere else on the body (including the scalp, mouth, arms, legs, and genitals).
+The red, itchy skin rash usually starts on the belly or back and face.
+Then it spreads to almost everywhere else on the body, including the scalp, mouth, arms, legs, and genitals.

 The rash begins as many small red bumps that look like pimples or insect bites.
 They appear in waves over 2 to 4 days, then develop into thin-walled blisters filled with fluid.
 The blister walls break, leaving open sores, which finally crust over to become dry, brown scabs.